- January 29, 2020

-A car accident lawyer in Orange County says it’s important to monitor your health in the days and weeks that follow an accident too.
+It’s important to monitor your health in the days and weeks that follow an accident too.
 Many injuries don’t show up for days or even weeks after a car accident.
 If you have injuries that show up later, a lawyer can help obtain documentation that can be used to prove that the injuries you’re seeking compensation for are directly related to the car accident.
 Official documentation of injuries makes it more difficult for a court to rule against you.

 The Barnes Firm (800) 800-0000